Lurker00/DX200-USB-Audio-Release/README.md

 **Q**: PCM formats sound OK, but with DSD I hear only a noise!
 What's wrong?<br />
 **A**: Check software volume control in your player application and be sure it is set to 100%.

+**Q**: Where is my internal storage in USB Mass Storage mode?
+The second disk is not inserted!
+**A**: USB Mass Storage provides direct access to a real disk.
+The user visible internal storage is actually a folder of the internal disk (flash partition formatted with ext4).
+Though it is possible to export this whole partition, and ext4-aware OS (Linux) recognizes it, it has a little sense, because access rights keep the iternal storage directory out of reach anyway.
+Changing (accidentally or intentionally) these access rights will ruin DX200.